aosmith16/simulation-helper-functions/functions_for_simulations_simple.md

 # Overview

-Here’s what we’ll talk about today:
+Here’s what we’ll do today:

 1. Simulate quantitative variables with `rnorm()` and `runif()`
 2. Generate character variables that represent groups via `rep()`.
+3. Simulate data with both quantitative and categorical variables.
-3. Use `replicate()` to repeat the data simulation process many times
+4. Use `replicate()` to repeat the data simulation process many times

 # Generating random numbers